 In this tutorial, you will analyze hyperspectral images of plastic bags with a mixture of powders made from baking soda, vanilla sugar, and potato starch.
-The tutorial images contain samples with a known amount (%) of these powders, that will be used as the training data set, and samples with unknown powder, where the mixture content will be determined.
+The tutorial images contain samples with a known amount (%) of these powders, the training data set, and samples with an unknown powder distribution, where you will determine the mixtures content.

-Our goal is to learn how to use Breeze to make a quantification model (PLS) and then use it to predict new samples.
+Your goal is to learn how to use Breeze to make a Quantification model, Partial Least Squares Regression (PLS or PLS-R), and then use it to predict new samples.

 Start tutorial and download powder measurements